BeileiCui/beileicui.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Department of Electronic Engineering, The Chinese University of Hong Kong</a>.
-Room 424, Ho Sin-Hang Engineering Building, CUHK, Shatin, N.T., Hong Kong.
-Contacts.
-Moto.
+subtitle: <a href='#'>The Chinese University of Hong Kong</a>.  beileicui AT link.cuhk.edu.hk Moto.
 Etc.

 profile:
   align: right